-14. Do you do day trips?
+14. Can you do day trips?

 15. We are currently in Panama and would like to go to Coiba this week/tomorrow.
 Can you tell us if this works?

 Sorry, but tomorrow is usually impossible.
-It takes a day or two to prepare for a tour and although we can work wonders, miracles are still beyond our means.
+It takes us a day or two to prepare for a tour and although we can work wonders, miracles are still beyond our means.
 We can only take you tomorrow if there happens to be a tour leaving tomorrow (unlikely in the low season) that also happens to have 1 or 2 open places (unlikely in the high season).

 16. Do you offer diving?